kameswari609/packertocreateanAMIforAWS/README.md

 <summary>Installations</summary><br>
 1. Install Jenkins on this EC2: Using Jenkins as our automation tool, we connect with our Version Control System (VCS) to streamline the code deployment process.
 Jenkins uses pipelines to automate the steps needed to build an Amazon Machine Image (AMI) on AWS.
-This setup makes our deployment process faster, more reliable, and consistent..<be>
+This setup makes our deployment process faster, more reliable, and consistent..<br>
 <br>
-2. Install the latest version of Java: Jenkins will also need Java to run.<be>
+2. Install the latest version of Java: Jenkins will also need Java to run.<br>
 <br>
 3. Installation steps:
 <pre><code>